 Even if you have never been convicted of an OVI offense, do not let anyone who you know is under suspension use your vehicle.
 If you do, you could face suspension as well.

-As soon as you total five OVI (or equivalent) convictions within the last 20 years, you'll be listed on the Habitual OVI Registry.
+As soon as you total 5 convictions or more for OVI (or equivalent) within 20 years, you'll be listed on the Habitual OVI Registry.

 Being on this list allows the public to see your name, date of birth, home address, and your OVI convictions.
 Your information remains on this list until you no longer have 5 convictions for OVI within the past 20 years.Organ Donation Survey